jccaulfield/MSBuildTest/README.md

 There are also **DataList** items which are created by the build - they are text files containing a list of items, with the item list to use being specified as custom item metadata.

+The **ConvertedData** and **DataList** items are deployed to the AppX folder when the deploy step is run.
+This is handled in the targets by adding them as Content items.
+Note that the targets must run before the *AssignTargetPaths* target in order for the Content items to be deployed correctly.

 # Building
 Clone the repository, and open MSBuildTest.sln with Visual Studio 2017.
 Select **Build/Build Solution** or **Build/Rebuild Solution** and you should see the following in the Visual Studio output window: